Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Experimental Details

 \subsection{Earth and Climate Science Datasets}

-We follow the data splits of previous works~\citep{debortoli2022rsgm, chen2023rfm}, reporting an average of five different runs with different data splits using the same seed values of 0-4.
+We follow the data splits of previous works~\citep{debortoli2022rsgm, chen2024rfm}, reporting an average of five different runs with different data splits using the same seed values of 0-4.
 For a fair comparison with baselines, we set the prior distribution to be a uniform distribution on the sphere.
 The convergence analysis demonstrated in Figure~\ref{fig:earth_conv} was conducted on the models trained on the Volcano dataset, where we measure the geodesic distance between the final sample and the trajectory $\bm{Z}_t$ of each method for discretized time steps $t$.
 The convergence of the predictions was also measured similarly, where we use the parameterized prediction of Eq.~\eqref{eq:prediction}.